Green heron: Description

-Female adults tend to be smaller than males, and have duller and lighter plumage, particularly in the breeding season.
-Juveniles are duller, with the head sides, neck and underparts streaked brown and white, tan-splotched back and wing coverts, and greenish-yellow legs and bill.
-Hatchlings are covered in down feathers, light grey above, and white on the belly.

 The green heron's call is a loud and sudden kyow; it also makes a series of more subdued kuk calls.
 During courtship, the male gives a raah-rahh call with wide-open bill, makes noisy wingbeats and whoom-whoom-whoom calls in flight, and sometimes calls roo-roo to the female before landing again.
 While sitting, an aaroo-aaroo courtship call is also given.